lncRNAAddict/GenotypeFixer/README.md

 ### Outputs
 GenotypeFixer Generates the following outputs.

-- Corrected genotype File: This is the corrected genotype file.
+- Corrected genotype File: `<output>.corrected.csv` This is the corrected genotype file.
 A screeshot of a portion of an example corrected file is shown below

 ![Example Input Genotype File](https://github.com/lncRNAAddict/GenotypeFixer/blob/main/Figures/corrected.jpg)